Georgia SR-22 Insurance: Cost, Rates, Duration, Filing, SR-22A, Non-Owner

 An SR-22 is proof that you carry liability insurance that meets Georgia's mandatory minimum coverage levels.

-Georgia laws requires all registered drivers to carry minimum liability auto insurance.
+Georgia law requires all registered drivers to carry minimum liability auto insurance.

-Georgia's state minimum auto insurance coverage is listed below.
+Georgia's state minimum auto insurance coverage, per the Georgia Office of Commissioner of Insurance and Safety Fire, is listed below.

 • $25,000 for bodily injury liability per person